aliraza-stack/quiz-solver/readme.md

-# NOTE: The ownership of the extension has been transfered to nmanumr here is the new link (https://github.com/nmanumr/quizsliver).
-Also note that the installation instructions are different please read them before installing the extension.
+# NOTE: The installation instructions are different please read them before installing the extension.

 # Quiz Sliver